Esssssss31/Open-API-for-Public-Transport-Data-for-Commuter-Mobile-App-Developers/README.md

 ***
 # Publishing the API

 The API can be accessed by other developers who want to build their own applications that use the data and services provided by the transportation system.
-These applications could include bus tracking apps, trip planning tools, and fare calculators.
-In the case of this example we have been discussing, the API would provide access to the GTFS feeds being published by the transport provider or regulator in the Philippines.
+These applications could include PUV tracking apps, trip planning tools, and fare calculators.
+In the case of this example we have been discussing, the API would provide access to the GTFS feeds being published by a transport provider or regulator in the Philippines.
 Other developers could use this API to retrieve the data and use it in their own applications.

 To use the API, developers would need to send HTTP requests to specific URLs provided by the API.
 These requests would include parameters such as the data and time of the request, the type of data being requested (e.g. bus locations), and any filters or options that the developer wants to apply.
 The API would then respond with the requested data in a structured format, such as JSON or XML.
 It is possible to make the API available publicly without requiring developers to register with the transit agency or Google Transit.
 However, the transit agency may choose to implement authentication and rate limiting to prevent abuse of the API and ensure that it is used responsibly.